 Di can be contacted on: 0418 470 604 Email: email@example.com

-Sharron has been an active member of her three children’s school Parent Clubs for 20 years, serving as an ordinary member and president at both primary and secondary levels.
+Sharron was an active member of her three children’s school Parent Clubs for over 20 years, serving as an ordinary member and president at both primary and secondary levels.
+She also served on school council for over 10 years, as a councillor and president.

-She is also currently the president of her child’s secondary School Council, and president of Parents Victoria Inc., the Victorian affiliate of ACSSO.
+Sharron has volunteered with Parents Victoria Inc. for 15 years and is currently the president of Parents Victoria, the Victorian member organisation of ACSSO.
 Founded in 1925 as the peak body representing the collective views of parents in public education in Victoria, Parents Victoria was also a founding member of ACSSO.

 Susan O’Leary combines professional educational qualifications with participation in public education over more than forty years, both as a teacher and parent.
 A qualified teacher with a Diploma of Teaching (Primary) and a Bachelor of Arts majoring in Legal Studies she has taught in public schools, community education and presented education and training programs in the public sector and for businesses.